-Public Relations We continued our public relations initiative to re-invigorate how the story of Pioneer Square is told to the broader community.
-As a result, Pioneer Square was positively featured in Crosscut, Axios Seattle, and Seattle Mag.
+Public Relations We continued our public relations initiative in collaboration reinvigorate how the story of Pioneer Square is told to the broader community.
+As a result, Pioneer Square was positively featured in The Seattle Times, Eater Seattle, and Fox 13.

-To view the BIA 2023 Work Plan and Budget, click here for the Work Plan and here for the Budget.
+To view the BIA 2024 Work Plan and Budget, click here for the Work Plan and here for the Budget.